Skip to main content ↓

 ANDY FOWLER: Unlike a lot of projects where that last mile gets really scary, I actually felt like this was the rare creative project where the closer we got to the end, the easier it got.
 We really hit our stride toward the end.

-There was definitely some tension in the beginning between respecting the visual legacy of this brand that has 10 years of industry and customer recognition and means a whole lot to me personally and to our team, but also not coming up with just a milquetoast facelift or a slight tidying up.
+There was definitely some tension in the beginning between respecting the visual legacy of this brand that has 10 years of industry and customer recognition and means a lot to me personally and to our team, but also not coming up with just a milquetoast facelift or a slight tidying up.

 I felt like I was putting undue pressure on their designer by saying, “Respect 10 years of legacy, but don’t make it look totally different, but also don’t make it look bland or middle-of-the-road.”
 The fact that I couldn’t communicate where on the spectrum of old and new we were looking to land on, or even picture it in my head, was intimidating.